Men's golf shoe buying guide: How to get the most for your money plus some recommendations

 Xero's new Ridgeway Low might be a golf shoe in hiking-shoe disguise.

 "Barefoot shoes" have been popular with runners and hikers for years, and they're starting to go mainstream.
-Xero doesn't make any golf-specific shoes but I have worn their new Ridgeway Low model for a couple of rounds and like the feeling of connection to the ground that their thin but sturdy zero-drop sole provides.
+Xero doesn't make any golf-specific shoes but I have worn their new Ridgeway Low on occasion and like the feeling of connection to the ground that their thin but sturdy zero-drop sole provides.
+The price is attractive, even if the shoe itself looks a little dorky.
 It's made me start to question whether big, snug golf shoes are really best.
-The Ridgeway bills itself as a "hiking shoe" - what is golf if not an oft-interrupted hike? $119.99. --Tim Gavrich
+The Ridgeway bills itself as a "hiking shoe" - what is golf if not an oft-interrupted hike? $129.99

 July 27, 2018